jtext-103/itu_dode_demo/README.md

 ## Example Project Description

-This project contains two main files: a freq_main_processing.py file and a model_traning_eval.py file.
+This project contains two main notebook files: a freq_main_processing.ipynb file and a model_traning_eval.ipynb file.
 The processing file is used to preprocess raw data for model training, while the model training and evaluation file converts the preprocessed data into a matrix format suitable for training a LightGBM model and evaluates the performance of the trained model.

+The first show you how to extract features and put the result in a FileRepo, which will be consumed by the second file.
+The second is very import for training a model.

 ## Files

-1. `freq_main_processing.py`: This file contains the code for processing the raw data.
+1. `freq_main_processing.ipynb`: This file contains the code for processing the raw data.
 It performs tasks such as data cleaning, feature engineering, and data transformation to prepare the data for model training.

-2. `model_traning_eval.py`: This file is responsible for training a LightGBM model using the preprocessed data.
+2. `model_traning_eval.ipynb`: This file is responsible for training a LightGBM model using the preprocessed data.
 It converts the data into a matrix format that can be consumed by the LightGBM library.
 Additionally, it evaluates the performance of the trained model using suitable metrics.